stuzs/homework_4.2_3/README.md

-For 3rd Homework Assignment (ICCAD Fundamentals course version 4.2)
+For the 3rd Homework Assignment (course ICCAD Fundamentals version 4.2) 12/24/2018

-There are one homework assignment file (.txt) and a few related code files, which include those referred in all the given questions.
+There are one homework assignment file (homework_4.2_3.txt) and a few related code files, including those referred in all the given questions.

 demo_x.c